In case you missed it, check out GET ORGANIZED // Part 1: The Importance of Keeping Good Records.

 Paper records — Keep all documents organized in folders you store at home in a file cabinet, binder, expandable folder, or something similar.
+I personally use these folders and love how many pockets they have.
 Keep them out of sight in a locked cabinet or closet.
 Be sure to keep your most sensitive records (birth certificates, social security cards, passports) locked away in a safe or safety deposit box to guard against a home break-in or nosy guests.

 How long do I keep records?